Skip to content

 • Resource limits: Set Docker memory/CPU limits to prevent host resource exhaustion

-• Connection pooling: Use olla proxy engine for better connection handling
+• Olla engine: Use engine: olla (default) for better connection handling

-• Streaming profile: Enable for real-time response feel
+• Streaming profile: Enable profile: streaming for real-time response feel

 3. Development Workflow